peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Returns:**

 * A list of addresses found in the CC header field or fields.

+### GetFormattedBodyString
+    public String GetFormattedBodyString()
+<p>Gets a Hypertext Markup Language (HTML) rendering of this message's text
+ body.
+This method currently supports text/plain, text/plain with format = flowed, text/enriched, and text/markdown (original
+ Markdown).</p><p> <p>REMARK: The Markdown implementation currently
+ supports all features of original Markdown, except that the implementation--</p> <ul> <li>does not strictly check the placement of "block-level HTML elements",</li> <li>does not prevent Markdown content from being interpreted as such merely because it's contained in a "block-level HTML element", and</li> <li>does not deliberately use HTML escapes to obfuscate email addresses wrapped in angle-brackets.</li></ul></p>

+**Returns:**

+* An HTML rendering of this message's text.

+**Throws:**

+* <code>UnsupportedOperationException</code> - Either this message is a multipart
+ message, so it doesn't have its own body text, or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages), or the character encoding is not supported.

 ### getContentDisposition
     public final ContentDisposition getContentDisposition()